rtirabassi1994/readme-gen/README.md

   First, run "npm install" to install the following npm package dependencies from package.json: <br>

-  -Inquirer <br>
+  - Inquirer <br>
-  -node index.js
+  - node index.js

   ## Usage
   ***
-  Watch the video for instruction [here.](https://drive.google.com/file/d/1XADh0DLbJx28ajI5I17AutiP5sABIUg8/view)
+  Watch the video for instruction [here.](https://drive.google.com/file/d/1XADh0DLbJx28ajI5I17AutiP5sABIUg8/view)<br>

+  Run node index.js and the app will use the inquirer package to prompt you in the command line with a series of questions about your project.<br>

+  The application then creates a markdown of your responses. <br>

+  fs.writeFile is used to create your project's README.md file.

   ## License
   ***
-  None
+  MIT

   ## Tests
   ***
-  Tests example
+  run npm tests

   ## Contributing
   ***
-  Contributions Example
+  If you'd like contribute or use this to generate a README.md please reach out at tirabassi.rachel@gmail.com.